Punta Gorda - Port Charlotte - Rotonda West - Manasota Key - Englewood

 Pergola posts set in engineered footings, not surface-mounted.
 Anchoring hardware rated for the wind zone.
 Done correctly the first time so you're not making calls after the next storm.

-WHY HL POSEY BUILDERS
+WHY HL POSEY

 FLORIDA CONTRACTOR LICENSE